 Gardening is about taking a leap of faith.
 Letting go of control.
 Surrendering.
 And giving your soul permission to dance with the ‘Gods of nature’.

-This New Year of 2014, I’ve made a promise to myself.
+A few years ago I made a promise to myself.
 To speak out when someone refers to gardening as an ‘activity’ or ‘past time’.
-I’ve made a commitment to declare what I think the act of gardening really is.
-Will you join me in getting the word out?
+I made a commitment to declare what I think the act of gardening really is.
+Will you join me in continuing to get the word out?

 Biomimicy: Innovation Inspired By Nature, Janine Benyus